tknabe-fn/Congressional-Hackathon-2025/disbursements/README.md

 );
 ```

-1. Created a temporary table to upload the csv data and then added the data to the disbursements table with the appropriate schema
+1. Created a temporary table to upload the csv data and then added the data to the disbursements table with the appropriate schema.
+Use the above query to make an identical table with the right columns.
+Then open sqlite3 in the terminal `.mode csv` and then the data has headers so do `.headers on`

 Grab data from the CSV
 ```.import april-june2025.csv disbursements-temp```